WorldFamousElectronics/PulseSensorPlayground/resources/PulseSenaor Playground Tools.md

 # PulseSensor Playground Tools

-We Created the PulseSensor Playground Library to make it easier to use and customize.
+We created the PulseSensor Playground library to make it easy to use and customize.
 This page will show you how to get the most out of the PulseSensor Playground.
 Let's go!

 ## Using Pulse Sensor Interrupts